clutter/wt-client/README.md

 {
   events: [
     {
-      // The first parameter passed to wt.track()
-      kind: 'event',
       // The url of the page triggering the event
       url: 'https://www.clutter.com/',
       // Referrer of the page if present